External Fixation For Leg Fractures In Children

-- There are always risks with surgery, such as bleeding and infection.
 Other parts of the leg, such as nerves, blood vessels, ligaments, muscles, and bones may be damaged.
 Your child's leg, foot, or toes may become stiff, swollen, painful, numb, or weak.
 Even after surgery, your child's broken leg may not heal quite right.
 His leg movements may not be the same as they were before.
 His legs may not grow evenly, causing one to be shorter than the other.
 Some nearby joints may get stiff and muscles may get weak.
-Your child may have trouble going back to his usual activities, including sports.
+Your child may have trouble going back to his usual activities, such as sports.

 The week before your child's surgery:

-- Your child may need to have blood and urine tests, and chest and leg x-rays taken.
-Ask your caregiver for more information about these and other tests that you may need.
-Write down the date, time, and location of each test.
+- Your child may need blood and urine tests before his surgery.
+He may also need chest leg x-rays.
+Talk to your child's healthcare provider about these or other tests you may need.
+Write down the date, time, and location for each test.